House Plants Lift Your Mood During Trying Times

 Easy Plants To Grow Indoors:

-Here are a few plants to get you going if you’re just starting your house plant journey.
-These are easy to grow and cost efficient.
+Here are a few plants to get you going if you’re starting your houseplant journey.
+These are easy to grow and cost-efficient.

-- Monstera deliciosa (Swiss cheese plant): It is fairly inexpensive to buy a 12 inch Monstera and it grows quickly.
-So you could get some height and bountiful leaves in under 3 months.
+• Monstera deliciosa (Swiss cheese plant): It is relatively inexpensive to buy a 12-inch Monstera, and it grows quickly.
+So you can achieve some height and bountiful leaves in under three months.

-- Hedera (ivy): Ivy is almost indestructible and has a good telltale sign when it needs watering as the leaves will look limp and soft.
-However, having said that, I don’t have good luck with this plant indoors.
-But ivy grows like crazy on my patio.
+• Hedera (ivy): Ivy is almost indestructible.
+It has a distinct telltale sign when it needs watering: the leaves will appear limp and soft.
+However, I don’t have good luck with this plant indoors.
+But ivy grows well on my patio.

-- Chlorophytum comosum (spider plant): These are great low maintenance plants, which need watering from the bottom perhaps once a week.
+• Chlorophytum comosum (spider plant): These are great low-maintenance plants, which need watering from the bottom, perhaps once a week.
 Occasionally mist with water from a spray bottle.
-They sprout babies regularly off the end of their leaves that are easy to propagate.
+They sprout babies regularly off the ends of their leaves, which are easy to propagate.

-Just because it’s too cold to garden outside does not mean that you have to stop enjoying plants.
+Just because it’s too cold to garden outside doesn’t mean you have to stop enjoying plants.
 It just means you have to bring your hobby indoors.

 Enjoy your house plants!